je-nunez/perf_record_to_NewRelic/README.md

 # Description

-This is an example of how to send Linux Performance Counters (more exactly "perf record" and "perf report") to NewRelic, via its Agent SDK.
+This is an example of how to send Linux Performance Counters (more exactly `perf record` and `perf report`) to NewRelic, via its Agent SDK.

 This is the first version of this program.
 The current way of calling it is: